Derby City Council uses a Strengths Based Approach for all work with children and families.

 - Other Connected Persons.

-In reaching any decision to place the child with any of the above, the social care worker should take into account:
+In reaching any decision to place the child with any of the above, the social care worker should consider:

 - The ascertainable wishes and feelings of the child - considered in the light of the child's age and understanding;